Coming Soon 👀 At the beginning of April, you’ll be

 Gladys thinking, “poor Brutus, always mourning the days he goes to work”…

-Sir Davecelot 11 months ago
+Sir Davecelot over 1 year ago

 Easy for Gladys to say.
 She is still in her bathrobe itching at the chance to jump back in bed once Brutus leaves…